TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 In the previous example, we see that log transformation resulted in substantial attenuation of the heteroskedasticity of residuals, BUT the 'Normal Q-Q' plot still looks questionable.
-The log transformation could nevertheless facilitate use of non-parametric permutation methods that assume exchangability of observations (equivalent to the assumption that all observations are drawn from the same population and that the predictors have no predictive value) under the null hypothesis.
-We will discuss such methods in the next lesson.
+The log transformation could nevertheless help make the CLT assumptions kick in quicker (at smaller sample sizes) and it can be seen that the influence of potential 'outlier' observations has been substantially reduced as well.

 [Return to index](#index)